zKittyGB/HRnet/README.md

 # Project #14 - "HRnet"

-This project is the last of my Javascript trainee.
+This project is the last of my Javascript process.

 It consisted in transforming a web application made in full jQuery by an application in full react.
 In addition, one of the instructions asked to convert one of the modules into an NPM library.

 ## 1: Installation